davewsmith/play/matplotlib-flask/README.md

-# Generating graphs dynamically with Flask
+# Generating matplotlib graphs dynamically with Flask

-Playing around with generating graphs dynamically on the server side.
+Playing around with generating matplotlib graphs dynamically on the server side.
 The intent is capture a working example of how to get stuff like

 ![example](example.png)